josebarbamontoya/rggs_comparative_genomics_2/README.md

 # RGGS Comparative Genomics 2 — Computational Methods
-Materials for American Museum of Natural History-Richard Gilder Graduate School course: Comparative Genomics 2 — computational methods.
+Materials for the American Museum of Natural History-Richard Gilder Graduate School course: Comparative Genomics 2 — Computational Methods.
-This course takes place from September 5 to December 12, 2024, the AMNH and was run by Rob Desalle, Jose Barba, and Dean Bobo.
+This course takes place on Thursdays from 2:00 to 4:00 PM in the ICG conference room, from September 5 to December 12, 2024.
+The course is conducted by Rob Desalle, Jose Barba, and Dean Bobo.
 (Update instructors list).

 ## Course description
 This project-oriented course introduces students to the computational tools necessary for interpreting modern